PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 He lifted the main display board to reveal

+"Was that the queen?"

+Boltac laughed.
+"No. She was a lady in waiting for the Dutchess."

+"Why didn't we check her coin while she was here."

+"Ah, you're a clever boy, but half clever.
+There are those who's credit you question, and those you don't."

+"What, she gets to cheat, just because she's noble?"

+"From the mouth of babes -- yes, that's politics in a nutshell. "

 First among my duties was counting coins.
 It seemed that the entirely of my life was to be counting